ElaineXinyiL/Jenkins-Sonarqube-Docker/README.md

 - **Docker**: Docker is a containerization platform that allows applications to be packaged and run in isolated environments.
 It simplifies deployment by ensuring consistent runtime environments across different platforms, reducing dependency issues and improving portability.

+Here's a brief overview of the project workflow:

+1. Create an AWS EC2 instance and install Jenkins on it.
+2. Set up a GitHub repository and integrate it with Jenkins.
+3. Configure Sonarqube to analyze code quality in the GitHub repository.
+4. Create a Docker image of the application.
+5. Deploy the Docker image using Jenkins.

 ## Usage

 To utilize the Jenkins-Sonarqube-Docker pipeline, follow these guidelines: